aleph2c/miros/doc/zero_to_one.rst

-In this case, the ``some_state_to_prove_this_works`` state doesn't have an outer state, so we set the ``oven.temp.fun`` attribute to ``oven.top``, to let the event processor know that there is no state outside of it.
+In this case, the ``some_state_to_prove_this_works`` state doesn't have an outer state, so we set the ``oven.temp.fun`` attribute to ``oven.top``, to let the event processor know it has reached the outermost state of the HSM.

 .. image:: _static/ToasterOven_0_4.svg
     :target: _static/ToastOven_0_4.pdf
     :align: center

-The returned value of the state callback function is set to ``return_status.SUPER`` so that they event processor can know that this function didn't handle the event it was sent.
+The returned value of the state callback function is set to ``return_status.SUPER`` so that your function can notify the event processor that it set the ``oven.temp.fun`` to its superstate's function.

-There are many different reasons the event processor might trigger the else clause in your callback function.
-The event processor might call the state callback with events that it knows will not be in the if-elif structure.
-It might do this when it is trying to discover the hierarchy of your HSM.

-Your event processor might also use the else clause to make **T** bubble out of the current state, when that state doesn't know what to do with a user defined event.
+There are many different reasons the event processor might want to trigger the else clause in your callback function.
+It could call the state callback with a reserved event, which it knows will not be in the if-elif structure -- it does this when it is trying to discover the hierarchy of your HSM.
+It could also use the else clause to make **T** bubble out of the current state, when that state doesn't know what to do with a user defined event.
 This is the power of an HSM.

-This will become clearer in the next couple of iterations.
+More will be said about this in the up coming iterations.

 .. note::